 - 1. Introduction to Boron 6.
 Boron Potpourri - 2.
 Group 13 and the halides 7.
-Organoborane Chemistry - 3.
-Borates4.
-Borides8.
-Carboranes9.
-Metallaboranes - 5.
-Boranes CH 487-Symmetry and Spectroscopy Lecture Hours: 1 Lab Hours: 0 Credit Hours: 1 This short course will involve facets of molecular symmetry, group theory, character tables, electronic states and spectra, and Orqel and Tanabe-Suqano Diagrams.
+Organoborane Chemistry - 3 Borates 8.
+Carboranes 9.
+Metallaboranes 4.
+Borides - 5.
+Boranes CH 487-Symmetry and Spectroscopy Lecture hours: 1 lab hours: 0 credit hours: 1 This short course will involve facets of molecular symmetry, group theory, character tables, electronic states and spectra, and Orgel and Tanabe-Sugano Diagrams.
 Prerequisite(s): CH 246.

-CH 488-Industrial Size Chemical Processes Lecture Hours: 1 Lab Hours: 0 Credit Hours: 1 This one credit course looks at the role members of society have in practicing their profession.
+CH 488-Industrial Size Chemical Processes

+Lecture hours: 1 lab hours: 0 credit hours: 1

+This one (1) credit course looks at the role members of society have in practicing their profession.
 During the next several weeks we shall consider the building blocks of chemical process engineering and assess one or two industrial scale processes.
 We will determine whether these processes contribute to the viability of a profitable business, to their ability to operate within legal parameters, and to whether society benefits from their existence.
 During our time together we shall challenge ourselves to recognize our professional obligations.
 Whether we become chemists, engineers, environmental scientists, or business analysts we all 6 share the burden of travelling life's journey as a responsible citizen of planet earth.
+Note: Open to all 1st and 2nd Class cadets

+CH 489-Toxic Elements

+credit hours: 1

-Note: Open to all 1st and 2nd classmen.
-CH 489-Toxic Elements Lecture Hours: 1 Lab Hours: 0 Credit Hours: 1 This is a short course designed to acquaint the student with several of the well-known toxic elements.
-Their chemistry, environmental impact, analysis, modern and historical uses will be discussed.
-Prerequisite(s): CH 246 & CH 335.
+This is a short course designed to acquaint the student with several of the well-known toxic elements.
+Their chemistry, environmental impact, analysis, modern and historical uses will

+Prerequisites: CH 246 & CH 335.